EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 originally developed for network management and monitoring, providing detailed information about network devices, software, and systems.
 However, its widespread use and relatively weak security mechanisms make it a common target of hacker attacks.

 &#128163; `Enumerating SNMP (UDP 161)`: SNMP relies on a basic password system known as the **SNMP community string**.
 It is like a user ID or password that allows access to the SNMP agent, for example, a router's, firewall’s, or other network device's statistics.
-Unfortunately, many implementations use well-known default passwords.
+Unfortunately, many implementations use **well-known default passwords**.
 For example, "public" is a commonly used read-only community string, and attackers often attempt to guess it or intercept it using tools like Wireshark once SNMP is identified during a port scan.

 What's more, many vendors extend SNMP's **Management Information Base (MIB)** to include proprietary information; for example, the Microsoft MIB contains the names of Windows user accounts.
 This means that even if other vulnerable ports (like TCP 139 or 445) are secured, NT systems may still miss out on similar information if you run the SNMP service in the configuration by default (which uses "public" as a community string for reading).